 Field-hunting tip

-Look in contact metamorphic zones in limestone country — that is the host setting where spurrite typically forms.
+Look in contact metamorphic zones in limestone country, the host setting where spurrite typically forms.
 If you start seeing calcite, gehlenite, larnite in float, you are in the right ground.
 Field specimens usually show a granular, massive, rarely in flattened crystals habit, so train your eye for that shape before scanning the outcrop.